-When, $u_1\lessapprox0.2$ (peak point-source magnification of about 5), the situation is reversed, as seen in \Fig{fig_fig3} for $u_1=0.1$.
+When $u_1\lessapprox0.2$ (peak point-source magnification of about 5), the situation is reversed, as seen in \Fig{fig_fig3} for $u_1=0.1$.
 The thin-arcs approximation now provides a very good approximation to the squared visibility (error $\leq10^{-2}$) even outside the outer dashed circle.
 The point-source approximation is no longer a suitable model.
 In \Fig{fig_fig4} ($u_1=0.05$) and \Fig{fig_fig5} ($u_1=0.032$), the squared visibility progressively takes a circular shape, while the phase does not differ more than a few degrees from $0$ or $180\deg$.
 Finally, in \Fig{fig_fig6}, the image is a perfect ring ($u_1=0$) and the thin-arcs approximation is as accurate as the exact calculation.
 The phase takes only the two values $0$ and $180\deg$.

-In the situation described here ($\rho=0.03$), the transition from the point-source to the thin-arcs approximation appears smooth for $|\VE|^2$, and unless we would have to model interferometric data with very small error bars, it appears unnecessary to perform the exact calculation.
-The closure phase, however, would still require to use the exact calculation, but its value is not expected to deviate more than a few degrees from $0$.
-Finally for smaller values of $\rho$, the thin-arcs approximation would give even better results for $|\VE|^2$, which justifies its use for a wide range of single-lens parameters.
+In the situation described here ($\rho=0.03$), the transition from the point-source to the thin-arcs approximation appears smooth for $|\VE|^2$, and unless we have to model interferometric data with very small error bars, it appears unnecessary to perform the exact calculation.
+The closure phase, however, still requires using the exact calculation, but its value is not expected to deviate more than a few degrees from $0$.
+Finally, for smaller values of $\rho$, the thin-arcs approximation gives even better results for $|\VE|^2$, which justifies its use for a wide range of single-lens parameters.